The Cadre · Field Checklist · Rifle System

 Inputs, atmos, menus

 You dialed the solution, broke a clean shot, and the round landed somewhere the app didn't promise.
-Frustrating — and almost always self-inflicted.
-Solvers don't drift.
-They take muzzle velocity, a BC, atmospherics, wind, and an angle, and they do the same math every time.
-If the answer is wrong, one of those numbers is wrong.
+Frustrating — and usually self-inflicted.
+Solvers repeat what you give them.
+They take muzzle velocity, drag data, atmospherics, wind, azimuth, and angle, then run the same model every time.
+If the answer is wrong, the profile is the first suspect.

 Work it from the inside out: the rifle profile first, because a bad zero or muzzle velocity poisons every solution at every distance.
 Then the bullet and its BC.
 Then the conditions you fed it.
 Then the menus most people forget are even on.

 A note on truing: don't true your BC or velocity to chase a single bad impact.
-True at a known distance, in good conditions, with a solid position — correcting your come-up to within about 1 MOA at that range.
-Trueing to a flyer just bakes the flyer into every future call.
+True a group at a known distance, in good conditions, with a solid position — correcting your come-up to within about 1 MOA at that range.
+Truing to a flyer just bakes the flyer into every future call.

 Run it